 It is so easy to foam up the sponge with Universal stone, clean the sink and rinse.
 Do not forget to clean the underside of the rubber disposal traps.
-So much moldy food particles stick to the underside that create smells.
+So many moldy food particles stick to the underside that creates smells.
 I use the same scrubbing sponge after I have cleaned the sink.

 Pour baking soda down the clean sink to help with any food orders as this freshens up the drains.

 I usually only deep clean the kitchen cabinets every 6 months.
 Start by removing any dried-on grease and food with the scrubbing cloth, followed up by polishing.